ScotGovAnalysis/scottish-contact-survey/README.md

 ### Scottish Contact Survey

-The London School of Hygiene and Tropical Medicine developed a social contacts survey called [CoMix](https://cmmid.github.io/topics/covid19/comix-reports.html) which is based on how many contacts people have each week.
+The London School of Hygiene and Tropical Medicine (LSHTM) developed a social contacts survey called [CoMix](https://cmmid.github.io/topics/covid19/comix-reports.html) which is based on how many contacts people have each week.
 Participants